themeblvd/theme-blvd-sliders/readme.txt

 * Added filter on slides array when displaying sliders.
 * Adjusted category and tag parameters for `[post_slider]` shortcode.
+* Changed slide description/button area to use div's and not paragraph tags.
+* Added wp auto formatting to slide description.
+Can turn off by filtering "themeblvd_sliders_desc_auto" to false.

 = 1.0.2 =